PhantomFYM/PersonalityRPG/README.md

-PersonalityRPG (working title) is going to be a fun way to learn your JLPT personality through a simple text-based RPG game.
+PersonalityRPG (working title) is going to be a fun way to learn your INFJ personality through a simple text-based RPG game.

 Current functionality is limited.
 Current version on GitHub has combat set up, but not effectively as of yet.